ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 ### TOTP Management

-The Auth Adapter must also be extended with a mechanism to create and validate TOTP tokens.
-This functionality should be packaged in a separate TOTP Management module.
-Instead of running as a separate service, the TOTP management will be accessed via endpoints that are intercepted by the Auth Adapter as part of the ExtAuth protocol.
-The reason for not implementing this as a separate service is that whenever a TOTP is validated, this fact must be registered in the auth session, which is only available to the Auth Adapter.
-And then it makes sense to let the Auth Adapter also handle the creation of the TOTP tokens, though technically this could be also done by a separate service.
+To implement two-factor authentication using TOTP, we need a mechanism to create and validate TOTP tokens.
+This functionality could be implemented as a separate service.
+However, the outcome of the validation of a TOTP should be stored in the auth session, so the most simple solution is to validate TOTPs inside the Auth Adapter, since it holds the auth session.
+And then it makes sense to let the Auth Adapter also handle the creation of the TOTP tokens, though technically this does not need to be part of the Auth Adapter and could be handled by a separate service.
+We decided to use this simple approach, implementing TOTP management in a module that is part of the Auth Adapter.
+The related endpoints would be intercepted by the Auth Adapter as part of the ExtAuth protocol, and handled by the TOTP management module.

-The Auth Adapter creates an auth session and tracks users as soon as they have logged in via LS Login, but not earlier.

 The Auth Adapter should intercept the following four endpoints: